konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 The CI functionality should be provided for main as well as other supported release branches.

+#### Test tiers

+Tests can be divided to and executed by _tiers_.
+The idea behind is to differentiate critical tests for Konveyor core functionality from test for unstable or experimental features.

+The most important tests are executed in _tier0_.
+Standard features test should be included in _tier1_  and _tier2_ contains test for unstable or experimental features.

 ### Security, Risks, and Mitigations

 Upstream test suite must not contain any company internal information not customer data (not even as a sample data).